jpegleg/storm-reef-clusters/README.md

 # storm-reef-clusters 🌀🪸
 Ansible template for (microk8s) kubernetes cluster configuration.
+This is designed for Ubuntu(22) but should work on other debian-based distros.
+Adjust the "apt" related refernces and confirm the rsyslog.conf settings to customize for another distro.

 - permissive global network policy template
 - calico eBPF dataplane with wireguard and DSR